PyExecGo-Project/.github/profile/README.md

 # 🐍 PyExecGo Project

-**PyExecGo** is a lightweight solution for running Python scripts on any system **without requiring Python** to be installed.
-It packages a portable Python version and uses a simple, small, and open-source Go executable to run your Python scripts on the target machine.
+**PyExecGo** is a small, simple and lightweight solution for running Python scripts on any system **without requiring Python** to be installed.
+It packages a portable Python version and open-source Go executable to run your Python scripts on the target machine.

 This project avoids the common issues with converting or compiling Python scripts into executables, such as **triggering antivirus software**, which can cause users to be wary and potentially lead to losing customers.
 By keeping the Python script intact and using a minimal Go executable, PyExecGo minimizes these risks and provides a safer, more user-friendly solution.